Fiscalini Field

-Fiscalini Field is a stadium in San Bernardino, California, USA.
-Over the years, the stadium was the spring training homes of the Pittsburgh Pirates and St. Louis Browns (now the Baltimore Orioles) and was the home field for the San Bernardino Stars and the San Bernardino Pioneers.
+Fiscalini Field is a stadium in San Bernardino, California, US.
+Over the years, the stadium was the spring training homes of the Pittsburgh Pirates and St. Louis Browns (now the Baltimore Orioles) and was the home field for the San Bernardino Stars, the San Bernardino Spirit, and the San Bernardino Pioneers.
 Today, Fiscalini Field is used for NCAA Division II college baseball games hosted by California State University, San Bernardino.
 Community college baseball games featuring San Bernardino Valley College are also played there plus San Bernardino Youth Baseball Pony league the rest of the year.